Unveiling a Pump-Induced Magnon Mode via its Strong Interaction with Walker Modes

-The PIM's radiation, however, is covered by the pump field, making it difficult to be directly observed.
-But via its interaction with Walker modes, we can indirectly detect it.
-Here we mainly consider the Zeeman interaction between its net magnetization and the demagnetization field by the Walker mode $\textbf{M}_w({\bf r})$, or vice versa, which we model as $F_{in}=\eta\mu_0\gamma\int_{V}\textbf{M}_w({\bf r})\cdot \textbf{M}_p({\bf r})d{\bf r}$ \cite{zhang2019theory,SM}, where $\eta$ represents an effective demagnetization factor $O(1)$ and $V$ is the volume of the YIG sphere \cite{wu2021observation}.
-Note that we have disregarded many complications such as the spin textures of the PIM and Walker mode in this effective model, but focus only on the key features that help to understand our nontrivial observations.
+The PIM's radiation, however, is obscured by the pump, making its direct observation difficult.
+However, via its interaction with the Walker modes, we can detect it indirectly.
+We mainly consider the Zeeman interaction between two modes, which is modelled as $F_{\rm in}=\eta\mu_0\gamma\int_{V}\textbf{M}_w({\bf r})\cdot \textbf{M}_p({\bf r})d{\bf r}$ \cite{zhang2019theory,SM}, where $\eta$ represents an effective demagnetization factor $O(1)$, $\textbf{M}_w({\bf r})$ and $\textbf{M}_p({\bf r})$ are the magnetization of two modes, $\gamma$ is the electronic gyromagnetic ratio and $V$ is the YIG volume \cite{wu2021observation}.
+Note that we have ignored the spin textures of two modes in this effective model, and focus only on the key features of our nontrivial observations.